 Test 1: Does the plan fit? (i.e. is it clear that the LDP is consistent with other plans?)
-Questions
+Questions http://gov.wales/docs/desh/publications/170503ldp-procedure-guidance-en.pdf

-- Does it have regard to national policy and Wales Spatial Plan (WSP) - Does it have regard to Well-being Goals - Does it have regard the Welsh National Marine Plan - Is it consistent with regional plans, strategies and utility programmes? - Is it compatible with the plans of neighbouring authorities? - Does it reflect the Single Integrated Plan (SIP) or the National Park Management Plan (NPMP)?
+- Does it have regard to national policy and Wales Spatial Plan (WSP) - Does it have regard to Well-being Goals4 - Does it have regard the Welsh National Marine Plan - Is it consistent with regional plans, strategies and utility programmes?